Is It Love? Or Attachment?

 Say you've just started a new job in a new town and you meet this guy.
 He is friendly, funny and he wants to help.
 He shows you a reliable place to get your car serviced and he invites you out for drinks after work with colleagues.
 He even helps you assemble your new flat pack furniture.
 He provides all the help and companionship you could ever want, and more importantly, that you need.
 He also makes you laugh and tells you how great you are, how he's been waiting for you all his life.
 You feel appreciated, flattered, relieved to have found someone you can rely on.
 And you feel loved.

-The trouble is that our subconscious minds will draw us to someone who resembles our subconscious beliefs about ourselves.
-So if you are in a state of stress or vulnerability, however well you feel that you are coping, if you subconsciously believe that you need help or that you can't really manage on your own or that deep down, you're not really good enough, you will attract people who also believe that about themselves and about you.
+The trouble is that if you are in a state of stress or vulnerability, however well you feel that you are coping, if you subconsciously believe that you need help or that you can't really manage on your own or that deep down, you're not really good enough, you will attract people who also believe that about themselves and about you.
 And you won't realise that it's a bad situation to be in because it will seem familiar to you.
 You will recognise yourself in them and that will be comforting.
 And so you will want to stay.